nilssonemil/teamspeak-notifications/README.md

 microphone.
 [ ] Show TeamSpeak 3 icon with notification.
 [ ] Read config of which notification should be displayed from file.
+[ ] Send message from outside of teamspeak.

 ## Requirements
 In order for the plugin to work you will have to have following libaries